-Sector/ Activity Rationale Alternative Regulatory Framework (Cap.
-170A) Minister for Transport.
-To ensure consistency, MPA intends to model its competition framework for cargo terminal operators after the competition law, where appropriate.
-Third Schedule, par a.
-7 (Clearing houses) 10.
-Clearing and exchanging of articles undertaken by the Automated Clearing House (ACH) established under the Banking (Clearing House) Regulations (Cap.
-19, Rg 1) Activities of the Singapore Clearing Houses Association (SCHA) in relation to its activities regarding the ACH services for banks.
-The SCHA establishes, manages and administers clearing services and facilities; and membership is open to licensed banks wishing to participate in clearing cheques and interbank GIRO transactions.
-ACH is a payment system of system-wide ACH is currently regulated under the Banking (Clearing House) Regulations and will be regulated in future under the proposed Payment Systems Oversight Act, which is expected to come into effect by end-2004.
+Sector/Activity Rationale Alternative Regulatory Framework articles undertaken by the Automated Clearing House (ACH) established under the Banking Act (Clearing House) Regulations SCHA establishes, manages and administers clearing services and facilities; and membership is open to licensed banks wishing to participate in clearing cheques and interbank GIRO transactions. expected to come into effect by end-2004.
 SCHA's Committee of Management is chaired by an MAS officer.
 In addition, changes to the SCHA by-laws, which govern the ACH activities, require MAS' approval.
-Through these avenues, MAS will have due consideration of any anticompetitive practices and conduct in relation to ACH or SCHA.
-Fourth Schedule (Exclusions from section 54 prohibition) 11.
-Mergers and acquisitions (M&As) approved under any written approval for M&As should not be subject to another approval process by the Commission.
-Among other

-Sector/ Activity Rationale Alternative Regulatory Framework under any written competition issues and other policy issues.
+Through these avenues, MAS will have due consideration of any anti-competitive practices and conduct in relation to ACH or SCHA.
+(Cap.
+19, Rg 1) Activities of the Singapore Clearing Houses Association (SCHA) in relation to its activities regarding the ACH ACH is a payment system of system-wide importance.
+The Monetary Authority of Singapore (MAS) intends to continue its policy of having only a single provider of ACH services to maintain the stability and efficiency of the payment infrastructure.
+Fourth Schedule (Exc clusion from section 54 prohibition) 11. acquisitions (M&As) exempted on ground of any public interest consideration M&As approved under any written law or code of practice issued under any written law relating to competition Regulated entities that are already required to seek approval for mergers and acquisitions should not be subject to another approval process by the Competition Commission.
+Among other issues, the regulatory authorities will consider competition issues and other policy issues.
 The regulatory authorities would be in the best position to assess the details of such M&As and balance with their broader policy objectives.
+M&As involving any undertaking relating